Tapatan with Jay Sonza

-The show later moved to Radio Philippines Network (RPN) in 2000.
+The show later moved to Radio Philippines Network in 2000.
 In 2004, the show moved once again to UNTV.
-The show had a radio edition that had been to four radio stations in AM band.
-From DZBB, it moved to DZRH and later DZXL and DZIQ.
+The show had a radio edition that had been broadcast by four radio stations in AM band.
+DZBB, it moved to DZRH and later DZXL and DZIQ.
 The show had radio spin-offs, Tapatan with Jay and Deo and Tapatan in DZIQ.